The 7 Roles of a Manager: Key Terms for Effective Leadership

 6. Visibility of Dashboards and or OKRs

 Managers must ensure that performance metrics are visible and accessible to the team.
-Dashboards and Key Performance Indicators (KPIs) or Objectives and Key Results (OKRs) provide a clear picture of progress and areas needing improvement.
+Dashboards and (KPIs) or Objectives and Key Results (OKRs) provide a clear picture of progress and areas needing improvement.
 By maintaining transparency and regularly reviewing these metrics, managers can make informed decisions, track progress, and hold the team accountable.
 Visibility into performance data helps align efforts and keeps everyone focused on achieving the desired outcomes.
 This is where we favor recommending one of our strategic partners who have created software to give visibility of these dashboards to those you believe need it.

 7. Alignment on Vision, Direction, , Goals, Objectives, and To-Dos